About This Blog

 About: Kenneth Harmon

 I am a former federal prosecutor who has practiced in New York, Florida and Colorado.
 Resident in Colorado, I am licensed in Colorado and New York.
 I prosecuted white collar crimes for over 28 years, first in Southern Florida and in Colorado from 1998 until December 2017.
-I am now in private practice.
-I consult on whistleblower matters from time to time for a litigation funder.
+I am now in private practice and have consulted on whistleblower matters from time to time for a litigation funder.
+Since September 2020, I have worked as an underwriter and general counsel for one particular litigation funder, LexShares, where I have underwritten and evaluated various whistleblower matters for funding and have overseen those matters which have been funded.
+You can find out more about LexShares and what I do for the company by navigating here, www.
+LexShares.com

 WP Twitter Auto Publish Powered By : XYZScripts.com